POLICY LL1: Centre of Town Renewal

-Proposals for new development and changes of the use of buildings and land in the centre of town, as shown on the Policies Map, will be supported provided they can show they have had full regard to the land use, design and development principles established in the “Wider Town Centre Spatial Framework” ( Appendix A) for Leighton Buzzard Town Centre, the Waterside Corridor and the centre of Linslade.
+- Proposals will be supported where they can demonstrate regard to the design and development principles established in the “Wider Town Centre Spatial Framework” ( Appendix A) for the clusters known as Leighton Buzzard Town Centre, the Waterside Corridor and the Linslade.

 These key principles are: